entitydot/entitydot/README.md

-Text only that it is not so empty here
+Just text that it's not so empty here